Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Solution of the Y -system for PCF at a finite volume L

-at least in the asymptotic limit.
 In the numerical solution of the \(Y\)-system we therefore assume that \(Z=1\) holds even at a finite size, i.e. that the analyticity structure of the zero modes is the same at finite \(\L\) as at \(\L\to \infty\).
 We explicitly see that at \(L\to\infty\), \(\chi_{_{CDD}}\) defined in \eqref{eq:DresPhas} is taken into account in \eqref{eq:Main}.
 In addition we can check that at finite size, we obtain \(Y\) functions having simple poles only.